Ryan Hoch and Kevin Hoffman, BSGE 2009: Forbes 30 Under 30

 Getting feedback from students using the software has helped them learn that students often wish they had information about higher education sooner.

-“That’s really why we started Overgrad — to get this in front of students so they can own it from day one, so it’s not a surprise when they’re going to apply to college,” Hoch said.
+“That’s really why we started Overgrad — to get this in front of students so they can own it from day one, so it’s not a surprise when they’re going to apply to college,” Hoch says.
 “We make that transparent from day one.”

 This feedback has also helped them see how the software is already helping students in a real way.

-“I remember one of the teachers reaching out to me and saying: ‘I really think that your software is changing these kids’ lives, I’m having some of them ask to come into the library during their lunch to look at the software, because they’re so interested in seeing what options they had and what they need to do to get to where they want to be,’” Hoch said.
+“I remember one of the teachers reaching out to me and saying: ‘I really think that your software is changing these kids’ lives, I’m having some of them ask to come into the library during their lunch to look at the software, because they’re so interested in seeing what options they [have] and what they need to do to get to where they want to be,’” Hoch says.

 Instead of going directly to the student, Overgrad works through schools and districts to provide their software to students.
 Doing this has been a challenge on its own, due to the nature of the sale cycle in education.